 You can start a CFD (Contracts for Difference) Trading Account with a firm like IG if you know the dangers and want to begin trading online.
 Opening an account is free; however, each trade will incur a fee as a spread or fee.

 These platforms have a minimum contract size for new clients, albeit you will be forced to deposit a margin.
 Trading CFDs can be an effective strategy to obtain exposure to financial markets with less capital once you start (but more risk).
 Before making any investment decisions, always seek professional advice.

 CFD Trading and Gold Prices

 Using gold as an example, we know that demand for precious metals began to plummet in Q4 of 2017, and prices followed suit.
 Indeed, gold prices have fallen below $1,250 per ounce, with some analysts predicting that they would fall considerably lower by the end of 2018, maybe below $1,150 per ounce.
 The expected drop is due to increased investment bond yields and strong tax measures in the United States scheduled for 2018.

-It’s evident that gold prices can swing either way, so it’s important to keep an eye on economic statistics, particularly U.S. interest rates, which directly impact gold market prices.
+Gold prices can swing either way, so it’s essential to monitor economic statistics, particularly U.S. interest rates, which directly impact gold market prices.
 You should go “long,” which means buy if you believe gold prices will climb.
 However, you should go “short” or sell if you think gold prices are more likely to decline.

 Traders that correctly predict the market move profit in multiples of the number of CFD units traded.
 If you get it incorrectly, you will lose money if the price movement goes against you.

 Risks of CFD Trading

-CFD trading is appealing since it requires a small percentage of the whole value of the traded item.
+CFD trading is appealing since it requires a small percentage of the full value of the traded item.
 Trading margins can be as little as 1%, so if you take a $20,000 position, you may only need to put down $200 — not a hefty sum for an armchair investor.